 There are two border crossings here.
 One for road transport and the other for rail.

-both the Thailand and Malaysia immigration stations are located at the same station in Padang Besar.
-Customs is also completed here so if crossing by train make sure to bring all your luggage with you.
+How to cross the border via train: both the Thailand and Malaysia immigration stations are located at the same station in Padang Besar.
+Customs is also completed here so if crossing by train make sure to bring all your luggage with you when the train stops.

 In 2004 there were a number of violent episodes in Yala.
 Narathiwat.
 And, Pattani provinces.
 None were near nor involved tourists.

 In 2006 three foreigners were killed in Hat Yai which is Thailand's third largest city and on the Southern train route.
 Violence towards foreigners was threatened along with some tourist destinations.
 However none of this came to to fruition.

 in 2007 a bomb exploded outside a school killing one person.

 In 2014 a school teacher was shot by extremist's.

 There have also been numerous violent clashes and deaths between authorities and extremist's at the border.Delays occur when security is tightened.